 This is a second-order differential equation, as all Newton's laws are, since the second derivative $\ddot{\phi}$ is the highest one that appears.
-We are not yet equipped to analyse second-order equations, so we would like to find some conditions under which we can safely neglect inertial term $mr\ddot{\phi}$ .
+We are not yet equipped to analyse second-order equations, so we would like to find some conditions under which we can safely neglect inertial term $mr\ddot{\phi}$.
 This would allow for Eq.
 (5) to be reduced to a first-order equation that we know how to analyse.
 Of course, this is a dicey business: we can't just neglect terms because we feel like it!
-But we will for now, and later at the end of this lecture we'll try to find a regime where our approximation is justified/valid.
-After neglecting inertial term $mr\ddot{\phi}$ we get $$br\dot{\phi} = mg\sin(\phi)\left(\frac{r\omega^2}{g}\cos\phi - 1\right).$$ (6) Now that we have the equation we can study it graphically using a computer.
+But we will for now, and later at the end of this lecture we'll try to find a regime where our approximation is justified and valid.
+After neglecting inertial term $mr\ddot{\phi}$ we get

+$$br\dot{\phi} = mg\sin(\phi) \left(\frac{r\omega^2}{g}\cos\phi - 1\right).$$ (6)

+Now that we have the first-order equation we can study it graphically like we have done in previous lectures.
 The following interactive numerical file includes the 1-D phase portrait defined by Eq.
 (6).

-Numerics: NB#11-D approximation corresponding to the over-damped bead on a hoop dynamics: the 1-D phase portrait and a family of numerical solutions corresponding to a set of initial conditions.
+NUMERICS: NB#11-D approximation corresponding to the over-damped bead on a hoop dynamics: the 1-D phase portrait and a family of numerical solutions corresponding to a set of initial conditions.

 This file considers dimensionless and normalised form of Eq.
 (6).
 The derivation of the dimensionless form of Eq.
-(6) namely Eq.
-(13) is explained in the blue text box for Slides 5 and 6 (see below).
+(6), namely Eq.
+(13), is explained in the blue text box for Slides 5 and 6 shown below.